Advocacy: Why We Do What We Do

 Why the Faster Person Has More Responsibility

 When overtaking, the faster traveller can see more of the situation, so they should take primary responsibility for avoiding a collision.
-That means:

 • The faster person adjusts their path or speed.

-• Motorbikes have their engine noise.
+• Motorbikes have engine noise.

 • Emergency vehicles use sirens.